 A fourth Jump Scare pops up when a shadowy figure surprises Michelle Williams’ character, Molly who turns out to be a John.
 How many times do I need to take a shot of whiskey or Coca-Cola whenever a Jump Scare annoys me?

 A fifth Jump Scare annoyingly happens when Janet Leigh bumps into Laurie.
-Jump Scares are really becoming a pain in modern horror films.
+Jump Scares are really becoming a pain in the ass in modern horror films.

 A sixth Jump Scare is used yet again when LL Cool J approaches Laurie on her doorstep.
 Who the heck’s responsible for every Jump Scare, Ashton Kutcher?
 If so, STOP IT!
 Go back to punking people!